aota/kaleidofest.ca/workshops.md

 **9135 – 118 Avenue**

 ### ZUMBA Movement and Dance
-If you love dance, you’ll love Zumba!
+If you love dance, you'll love Zumba!
 Easy to join in and follow fun dance moves to great world music.

 ### Fung Loy Kok Taoist Tai Chi